O) Provisions, Contingent Assets and Contingent Liabilities

 (a) Capital redemption reserve: In accordance with Section 69 of the Companies Act, 2013, the Company creates capital redemption reserve equal to the nominal value of the shares bought back as an appropriation from the general reserve.

-(b) General reserve: Under the erstwhile Companies Act 1956, a general reserve was created through an annual transfer of net income at a specified percentage in accordance with applicable regulations.
+(c) General reserve: Under the erstwhile Companies Act 1956, a general reserve was created through an annual transfer of net income at a specified percentage in accordance with applicable regulations.
 The purpose of these transfers was to ensure that if a dividend distribution in a given year is more than 10% of the paid-up capital of the Company for that year, then the total dividend distribution is less than the total distributable reserves for that year.

 Consequent to introduction of the Act, the requirement of mandatory transfer of a specified percentage of the net profit to general reserve has been withdrawn and the Company can optionally transfer any amount from the surplus of profit and loss to the General reserves.
 This reserve is utilised in accordance with the specific provisions of the Act.

-(c) Capital reserve: Capital reserve is utilised in accordance with provision of the Act.
+(d) Capital reserve: Capital reserve is utilised in accordance with provision of the Act.

-(e) Equity instruments through OCI: The Company has elected to recognise changes in the fair value of certain investments in equity securities through other comprehensive income.
+(f) Equity instruments through OCI: The Company has elected to recognise changes in the fair value of certain investments in equity securities through other comprehensive income.
 These changes are accumulated within the head 'equity instruments through OCI' shown under the head other equity.

-(f) Remeasurement of Defined Benefit Obligations: This represents the cumulative gains and losses arising on the revaluation of debt instruments measured at fair value through other comprehensive income that have been recognized in other comprehensive income, net of amounts reclassified to profit or loss when such assets are disposed off or when such instruments are impaired.
+(g) Remeasurement of Defined Benefit Obligations: This represents the cumulative gains and losses arising on the revaluation of debt instruments measured at fair value through other comprehensive income that have been recognized in other comprehensive income, net of amounts reclassified to profit or loss when such assets are disposed off or when such instruments are impaired.

-Limited (KPTL) to set up Kohima- Mariani Transmission Limited (KMTL).
+(i) The Company had entered into a joint venture (JV) with Kalpataru Power Transmission Limited (KPTL) to set up Kohima- Mariani Transmission Limited (KMTL).
 The JV was sold off in November 2021 to Apraava Energy Private Limited (AEPL).
 However, before sale, KMTL had filed a petition with Central Electricity Regulatory Commission (CERC) for relief of excess cost incurred by KMTL for events related to change in various laws, and it was decided that any favorable benefits will be passed on to the erstwhile shareholders by one time payment.
 As a result of the above, the Company had received ?
-2,501.80 lakhs (Company's share) during the current year ended 31 March 2024.
+116.19 lakhs (31 March 2024 - ?
+2,501.80 lakhs) as Company's share.

 Defined contribution plans

+The Company makes contributions, determined as a specified percentage of employee salaries, in respect of qualifying employees towards Provident Fund, which is a defined contribution plan.
 The Company has no obligations other than to make the specified contributions.
 The contributions are charged to the Statement of Profit and Loss on an accrual basis.
-The amount recognised as an expense towards contribution to provident and pension fund for the year aggregated to ?
-286.32 lakhs (31 March 2023: ?
-232.72 lakhs).
-The balance amount charged to the Statement of Profit and Loss on an accrual basis pertains towards gratuity and esi.
+The amount recognised as an expense towards contribution to provident and pension fund for the year aggregated to T 374.52 lakhs (31 March 2024: T 286.32 lakhs).
+The balance amount charged to the Statement of Profit and Loss on an accrual basis pertains towards gratuity and ESI.

 Defined benefit plans